Occupied Territories Bill: 2018 bill

 Trócaire estimates that, as of 2019, Irish imports from Israeli settlements amount to between €500,000 and €1,500,000 each year, out of €50 million total Irish imports.
-Ireland has a $1 billion trade surplus with Israel, exporting more than $1.2 billion to the country in 2018.
+Ireland had a $1 billion trade surplus with Israel, exporting more than $1.2 billion to the country in 2018.
+However in 2024, Ireland had a trade deficit of €4 billion, becoming Israel's 4th largest export market.

 The bill would ban any goods or services produced, even partially, in the Israeli-occupied territories—including the Golan Heights—or by Israelis who travel, even temporarily, beyond the Green Line.
 It affects goods or services imported to Ireland as well as the transactions of Irish citizens, Irish companies, and companies with Irish subsidiaries worldwide.
 The effects of this would cause companies operating in Israel, Ireland and the United States to choose between obeying the Irish law or United States anti-boycott legislation.
-Especially considering that Ireland is a tax haven for many tech companies, from which the Irish government collects billions in corporate tax, the legislation has the potential to encourage some of them to relocate operations, according to a Bloomberg editorial and the Lawfare Project.
+An op-ed published by Bloomberg and a press release from the Lawfare Project suggested that the legislation could impact multi-national technology companies headquartered in Ireland.